|ST Engineering Electric Bus|

 |Bodywork||Gemilang Coachworks bodywork, designed by ST Engineering

-‘EcoRange’ aluminium bus body, full-low-floor layout
+‘EcoRange’ aluminium bus body, full-low-floor layout with 3 doors

 Based around the concept of Opportunity charging, the ST Engineering Electric Bus is charged at the terminus of a bus route, where charging points (typically overhead charging) are erected.
 The bus is sufficiently recharged in short amount of time (usually several minutes) before the bus continues on its next trip.